manavm1990/node-starter/README.md

 ## Some of What's Included

+- [ESLint](https://eslint.org/) with the _Standard_ JS style guide.
 - [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 - Various VS Code 'settings' and 'extensions.'
 Look in the bottom right when you open this up in VS Code to install them.
+The settings are responsible for auto-formatting on save (among other things), and the extensions are responsible for the auto-formatting.
 - [Vitest](https://vitest.dev/) for testing.
 Just do `npm test` or `npm t`.

 ## Dependency Graph